-• Eligible sophomores, juniors and seniors have the option of eating in the cafeteria or leaving campus during their assigned lunch blocks.
+Eligible sophomores, juniors and seniors have the option of eating in the cafeteria or leaving campus during their assigned lunch blocks.
 Eligible juniors and seniors who have an unscheduled block immediately following their lunch block have the option to be off campus for both blocks.

-If you choose to stay in the building, you may go to the student centers or libraries during your unscheduled time.
+If you choose to stay in the building, you must go to a supervised area where you scan in, such as student centers or libraries, during your unscheduled block.